davicenna/davicenna.github.io/research.md

   Muhammad Ryan Sanjaya, Anggi Rahajeng, Naufal Mohamad Firdausyan, and Simon Feeny.

+- "Connecting the Core, Bypassing the Periphery?
+The Impacts of Toll Road Expansion in Indonesia" with Elan Satriawan, Jamilatuzzahro, and Naufal Mohamad Firdausyan.

 ## Research Assistantship

 - "Do Celebrity Endorsements Matter?
 A Twitter Experiment Promoting